RM-002 – Vulnerability Management

 Purpose

 To establish rules and principles for identifying and managing vulnerabilities in IT Resources.
-IT Resources contain inherent weaknesses that are termed as vulnerabilities.
-Threats exploit vulnerabilities to cause harm to IT Resources.
-Hence, it is imperative to regularly identify, and remediate vulnerabilities and prevent occurrences of security incidents.
+IT Resources contain inherent weaknesses, known as vulnerabilities.
+Vulnerabilities can lead to threats that could be exploited to cause harm to the confidentiality, integrity, and availability of IT Systems and Resources.
+Hence, it is imperative to regularly identify and remediate vulnerabilities in order to prevent occurrences of security incidents.

 Scope